 Here are more links about the Maryland government and the best explanations of how the legislative branch works:

 - Official Maryland Funding Accountability & Transparency site, "a public web site which allows citizens of Maryland and visitors to search and view summary information on payments made to vendors that received $25,000 or more for the respective fiscal year."
-See also StateStat, "a performance-measurement and management tool implemented by Governor Martin O'Malley to make our state government more accountable and more efficient", and related post on Governor O’Malley’s Blog.
+See also StateStat, "a performance-measurement and management tool implemented by Governor Martin O'Malley to make our state government more accountable and more efficient", and related get on Governor O’Malley’s Blog.
 This initial effort, besides being insufficiently user-friendly, still falls far short of meeting the Eight Principles of Open Government Data.